-The adoption of Mobile Tokenization is made practical by Loop's magnetic induction technology, which enables contactless POS transactions via existing POS terminals without requiring hardware or software changes.
+Loop's magnetic induction technology also enables contactless POS transactions that are compatible with existing POS terminals without hardware or software change.
 It can do this because it uses the ordinary magnetic stripe reader as the contactless data receiver.
-MST (magnetic secure transmission) formats the card data into simulated magnetic stripe tracks and transmits them via magnetic pulses, which can be read by existing terminals' magstripe reader.
+MST (magnetic secure transmission) formats the card data into simulated magnetic stripe tracks and transmits them via a pulsed magnetic field, which can be read by existing terminals.
 The contactless transfer distance is one to three inches (30 to 60 mm) and is extremely reliable.

-MST essentially repurposes the ordinary magstripe readers for mobile payments so that mobile phones can make contactless card payments via the existing retail infrastructure - where the mobile phones use an internal MST transmitter or an external accessory.
+MST essentially repurposes the existing magstripe readers for mobile payments so that mobile phones can make contactless card payments via the existing retail infrastructure - either by using an internal transmitter or an external accessory.
 A simple analogy: A smart card is like a gun that can make its own bullets.
 It can sign transactions on demand through its entire lifecycle (or until cancelled).
 This is awesome power that requires serious security.
 Hard to achieve in a mobile phone.
 In a tokenized environment bullets are made in a secure central host (this is called Host Card Emulation).
 Bullets (tokenized cards) are distributed to mobile phones on an as-needed basis.
 As the mobile phones do not know how to make bullets, the security burden on them is greatly reduced and the system-wide exposure of the card issuers becomes much smaller.

 And because the track data is simulated it doesn't have to be the original magstripe data; it can be dynamic tokenized card data.

 This offers an opportunity to replace magnetic stripe transactions with secure mobile transactions - all without the disruptive delays and the significant costs of retail system upgrades.